 Legal Information Reference Center is an online database designed to assist the general public in legal matters of all kinds.
 It includes exclusive full text for many top consumer legal reference books, as well as thousands of legal forms.

-Formerly known as ReferenceUSA, Data Axle Reference Solutions is the leading source for business and residential data in the United States.
+Formerly known as ReferenceUSA, Reference Solutions by Data Axle is the leading source for business and residential data in the United States.
 It helps users of all kinds search for jobs, research U.S. businesses, create marketing and small business plans, locate specific people and more.

 This database provides extensive coverage for full-text regional business publications from the United States and Canadian provinces.
 Scholars and academic researchers can access essential newspapers, radio and TV news transcripts, trade publications, magazines, newswires and videos.